Valerii-Hud/Valerii-Hud/README.md

 💻 I'm a **frontend developer**, 16 y.o.
 🚀 Started coding in **2023**
 📍 Focused on **clean, fast and responsive UI**
-🎯 Currently working on: `learn-js`
+🎯 Currently working on: `employees-app`
 🎓 Learning: **React, Next.js, TypeScript**

 ---